-Common Enrollment Questions
+Common Apollo Enrollment Questions

-How many programs are available?
+How many career programs does Apollo offer?

-Why should I select two programs?
+Why should I select two programs when applying?

 How do I get additional information?